anilabraham-IT/IntuneEDU/IntuneEDU/renew-ios-certificate-token.md

 Apple MDM push certificates, MDM server tokens, and VPP tokens expire 365 days after you create them.
 Intune for Education will alert you when a certificate or token is close to or past its expiration date.
 Make sure to renew them to maintain the connection between your Intune for Education account and Apple account.

 ## Renew Apple MDM push certificate
-The Apple MDM push certificate is valid for 365 days from the date you create it.
-Renew it annually to maintain iOS device management in Intune for Education.
+ Renew your Apple MDM push certificate annually to maintain iOS device management in Intune for Education.

 The MDM push certificate is associated with the Apple ID you used to create it.
 Renew the certificate with this same Apple ID.